DOD To Send Medical Assistance Team To Two San Joaquin County Hospitals On Tuesday

 San Joaquin County’s Emergency Medical Services told CBS13 this latest team will be sent to Lodi and Stockton to expand the ICU capacity for the San Joaquin Valley region.

+“I think it’s going to bring the necessary beds to help everybody,” Barbara Kronlund said.

-The county EMS said that it worked with the state on how to expand that capacity with the concern of having enough space for more beds at a given facility.
+The San Joaquin County’s EMS said that it worked with the state on how to expand that capacity with the concern of having enough space for more beds at a given facility.

 Lodi Memorial and Dameron Hospital were the two facilities that had enough space to expand so they needed additional staffing to do.